 While they're not suitable for every job, video CVs are increasingly popular.
 With employers typically inundated with applications for every advertised role, it's important to make your CV stand out.
 One way that career-savvy graduates are doing this is by submitting their CV in video format.

 Despite the common perception that video CVs are only applicable to certain vocations, they can get you noticed by recruiters in any sector.

 Introducing the video CV

-They can either be uploaded to a video hosting site on the internet, or sent as a video file directly to employers via email.
+They can either be uploaded to a video hosting site, such as YouTube, or sent as a video file directly to employers via email.